Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

 panel kept a `768px` content surface and scrolled horizontally, while wider Notebook and JupyterLab panes expanded the content to `1079px` and `940px`.
 On 2026-08-10, both hosts also inherited the active dark theme on first mount and synchronized dark/light changes in place;
 the selected Data tab, live DataFrame, and kernel session remained intact.
+A real JupyterLab 4.2.7 browser run also verified that the host and PyGWalker root both resolved to `#111111` in dark mode, while PyGWalker's primary token matched Jupyter's brand color (`#2196f3` dark, `#1976d2` light) and its surfaces and borders resolved from the corresponding Jupyter theme tokens.
+The legacy
-The legacy `pyg.walk(df)` anywidget path remained separate.
+`pyg.walk(df)` anywidget path remained separate.
 A clean-process regression test also verifies that importing the core package does not import or activate the extension bridge.
 Unrelated host/telemetry console errors were isolated from these results.